-Note: For periods beginning on or after February 1, 2001, the President of the United States has the authority to waive the denial of the credit with respect to a foreign country if it is (a) in the national interest of the United States and will expand trade and investment opportunities for U.S. companies in such foreign country and (b) the President reports to the Congress, not less than 30 days before the waiver is granted, the intention to grant such a waiver and the reason for such waiver.
+Note: The President of the United States has the authority to waive the denial of the credit with respect to a foreign country if it is (a) in the national interest of the

+United States and will expand trade and investment opportunities for U.S. companies in such foreign country, and (b) the President reports to the Congress, not less than 30 days before the waiver is granted, the intention to grant such a waiver and the reason for such waiver.